When 'pre-loved' can harm you – I'm a Feng Shui consultant and you should never buy these 6 things for your home in a thrift store

 Instead, you are likely to experience an upturn in irritability, arguments or feeling stuck in your life.
 Meanwhile, solo images in a home reinforce the solitude and single status of people who would prefer a loving connection.
 You’d be astonished how a home can describe exactly what’s going on in the life of its occupants, and art is a big part of that.

-Rather than buying something because it matches your color scheme, or for a space which needs filling, look at it closely to see how it makes you feel and ask yourself how a child would describe it.
+Rather than buying something because it matches your color scheme, or for a space that needs filling, look at it closely to see how it makes you feel and ask yourself how a child would describe it.
 This is a simple method to assess how your subconscious mind will respond to the content and colors.

 5. Beware furniture